 2. The NWDAF containing MTLF trains ML model provided at step 2 by collecting new data or re-use the data that it owns.

-3. When the NWDAF containing MTLF completes ML model training, the NWDAF containing MTLF notifies the NWDAF service consumer with ML Model Information (i.e. file address (e.g. URL or FQDN) of updated ML Model) by invoking the Nnwdaf_MLModelTraining_Notify service operation.
+3. When the NWDAF containing MTLF completes ML model training, the NWDAF containing MTLF notifies the NWDAF service consumer with ML Model Information (as defined in clause 6.2A.2) of updated ML Model) by invoking the Nnwdaf_MLModelTraining_Notify service operation.
 The parameters that can be provided by the NWDAF containing MTLF as service provider is specified in clause 6.2F.2.